cwrucutter/snowmower_localization/README.md

 * [catkin_simple](https://github.com/catkin/catkin_simple)

 ## To Do
+* Make sure we are not taking square root of a negative value when there is a decawve measurement of -1 (i.e. bad measurement).

 * Reduce intitial covariance and see if it reduces drift at beginning.

 * **DONE** Add common parameters to a yaml file.
 State and beacon location can still be set in individual launch files.